 We’re going to break down our list by a few different categories of uppers, such as 16″, precision, and SBR and pistol uppers.

 These are the best uppers for most “standard” builds.
 These uppers have either a 16” barrel (which is the minimum for a rifle per the NFA) or a 14.5” barrel with a pinned and welded muzzle device to get them to that magic 16” mark.

 Most of these uppers use a mid-length gas system instead of a carbine-length gas system, as a middie will typically give you a softer recoil impulse.

 BCM is probably a name you’ve heard if you’ve been shopping for high-end uppers, and their mid-length offering is a good representation of their stellar work.
 These uppers are designed for the professional shooter, whether competition shooters, military, or law enforcement.

-The DDM4A1 upper gives you a 14.5” barrel with a permanently-fixed flash hider to that adds 1.5” to the barrel length.
-You get a 1:7″ twist M4-profile barrel with a carbine-length gas system, and comes with DD’s incredibly popular M4A1 RIS II handguard.
+The DDM4A1 upper gives you a 14.5” barrel with a permanently-fixed flash hider that adds 1.5” to the barrel length.
+You get a 1:7″ twist M4-profile barrel with a carbine-length gas system and comes with DD’s incredibly popular M4A1 RIS II handguard.

 Aeros is a hugely popular name due to the support they offer AR builders, but they also offer some excellent complete rifles and complete receivers as well.

 The M4E1 14.5” Mid-Length upper here comes with Aero’s M-LOK Atlas handguard, with a full-length top rail so you can slap whatever optics, lights, lasers, and other devices you want onto it without worrying about running out of room.

 You also get a pinned and welded VG6 Epsilon 556SL muzzle brake (an $85 value by itself) that is actually the same diameter as the CMV barrel, so you can change gas blocks if you want without any issues.